 - Children will leave Hempland secure in their digital literacy and able to safely use a variety of technology.

-- Children will develop their ideas via problem solving and computational thinking, which they will be able to apply to their further education and future career in the rapidly-changing digital world.
+- Children will develop their knowledge and skills via problem solving and computational thinking and apply these in their future education and careers.